Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

 The basic technology of scalar SD formalism is imported from the single quark case, such as the running coupling, the approximations and so on.
 Since the diquark is located in and construct of a hadron, the size should be smaller than the hadron ($R\sim 1$ fm) and larger than the constituent quark ($R\sim 0.3$ fm).
 The size (cutoff) dependence of self-energy have been investigated.
 We have considered the two cases of the constant bare mass $m_{\phi}=600$ MeV and the running bare mass $m_{\phi}(p_E^2)=2\Sigma_q(p_E^2)$.
 The diquark self-energy strongly depends on the size $R=\Lambda^{-1}$ in both cases, especially the small diquark ($R\simeq0.3$ fm) has a large effective mass by the gluonic dressing effect.

 We find that the effective diquark mass is finite and large even for the zero bare-mass case, and the value strongly depends on the size $R$, which is an example of dynamical mass generation by the gluonic effect, without chiral symmetry breaking.
 The mass difference between current and constituent charm quark mass and the large glueball mass are also examples of this type of mass generation.
-In this sense, the spontaneous chiral symmetry breaking may be a special case of massless (or small mass) fermion.
-It may be a general property of strong interacting theory that all colored particles acquire a large effective mass by the dressing effect as shown in Fig.~\ref{fig:mass}.
+In this sense, spontaneous chiral-symmetry breaking may be a special case of massless (or small mass) fermion.
+As was conjectured in Ref.\cite{Iida2007}, it would be a general property of strong interacting theory that all colored particles acquire a large effective mass by the dressing effect, as shown in Fig.~\ref{fig:mass}.

 In this study, we have mainly investigated the diquark properties, and have not calculated physical quantities.
 It is however desired to describe the color-singlet states such as heavy baryon $Qqq$ based on the scalar theory.
 One of description of diquark based on QCD is the Bethe-Salpeter (BS) formalism for two quarks~\cite{Bender1996,Cahill1987,Wang2007,Bloch1999}.
 However, the treatment of the scalar diquark as an explicit degree of freedom $\phi(x)$ is a good approximation for the structure of the heavy baryons.
 The constituent scalar-quark(diquark)/quark picture in the scalar lattice QCD~\cite{Iida2007} and the structure of $\Lambda_{h}$ ($h=s,c,b$ quarks) with explicit diquark degree of freedom using QCD sum rule~\cite{Kim2011} have been discussed.
 The description of the heavy baryon as heavy quark/diquark ($Q\phi$) using the BS equation will be investigated as our future work.